Why go into management consulting: 11 reasons

 If you are driven individual, you may feel demotivated and isolated if you end up working outside of management consulting as the quality of your colleagues in most cases will not be as consistently high as in management consulting.

 This benefit is the result of benefit number one.
 If you are good, it will be well known in the firm.
 Because you work with so many different people, no one person can damage your reputation or take credit for your work, the situation which is more likely in other careers.

-If you are proactive you can get yourself onto the engagement, which will allow you to develop the skills you want to develop.
+If you are proactive you can get yourself onto the engagement which will allow you to develop the skills you want to develop.

 Moreover, in management consulting you are the product of the firm.
 It is in the firm’s best interest to keep your skills level up to date and help you build yourself up as a professional.

 You are in a relationship where both partners want to see the other succeed.
-That is a keeper.

 Consulting firms tend to have positive environments focused on developing people, with approachable leadership.
 It comes back to the organization’s view of you as an asset, not just as a resource.
+We spoke about this in an article Consulting vs Banking: 4 Key Differences.
 Hence, a lot is invested in your professional development and the organizational environment is usually more supportive.

-The extent of this depends on the management consulting firm you join, your efforts to network within the firm (so you know when opportunities to work in exciting places arise and people know that you are available and have necessary skills to be picked for those opportunities) and your luck.
+The extent of this depends on the things like the management consulting firm you join, your efforts to network within the firm (so you know when opportunities to work in exciting places arise and people know that you are available and have the necessary skills to be picked for those opportunities), and your luck.

 I remember when I was just starting out my career before my MBA.
 My friend wanted to cheer me up and invited me to tag along on a weekend business trip.

-6. You get to test-drive different jobs.
 In management consulting you will end up working on various engagements, which often will be very different in nature.
-You may end up working on projects in different industries and even in various geographies.
+You will likely end up working on projects in different industries and even in various geographies.

-My God!
 Think about the exposure this level of diversity of work brings to your life.
 Especially if you are a young person who just graduated and not quite sure what you are passionate about.

 Being exposed to so many projects in various industries is such a wonderful opportunity to try out things and see if you can find something that, in words of the legendary Steve Jobs, makes your heart sing.

 Many people never discover why they were born.
 I think management consulting can help you find what makes your heart sing.

 You accumulate a lot of air miles, which you can use for personal travel.
-Your cell phone cost is covered by the company.
-You can expense meals, travel and accommodation when you are out of the city on studies.
-Management consulting firms have well oiled administration machines and onboarding teams that help management consultants stay on top of everything.
+Your cell phone cost is usually covered by the company.
+You can expense meals, travel and accommodation when you are out of the city on consulting engagements.
+Management consulting firms have well-oiled administration machines and onboarding teams that help consultants stay on top of everything.

 In management consulting the output you deliver is more important than face time.
-You have the flexibility to work remotely when needed as long as the work gets done.
+You usually have the flexibility to work remotely when needed as long as the work gets done.

 I worked in management consulting and worked outside of consulting and can say that a significantly higher proportion of my management consulting colleagues found their jobs interesting versus my colleagues in industry.

 It is interesting how when you enjoy your work, negative things are more tolerable.
-I remember my project team landing in a strange country for a series of meetings only to discover that our baggage was lost, and as a result we had no business clothes for our meetings.
+I remember my project team landing in a different country for a series of meetings only to discover that our baggage was lost, and as a result we had no business clothes for our meetings.